bartubisgin/QSVTinQiskit-2021-Europe-Hackathon-Winning-Project-/README.md

 In this project, the aim is to apply QSVT hands-on in Qiskit and develop a useful libarary dedicated to general QSVT framework where different algorithms can be expressed as the different side of a many-sided dice, with the corresponding encoding and polynomial transformation.

 # Algorithms That Are Confirmed to be QSVT-expressable

 Hamiltonian Simulation and Quantum Walks

 Grover's Search

 Shor's Algorithm

 HHL (for solving linear systems of equations)

+Several QML algorithms

+# Short-term Goals

+Implement the Hamiltonian singular value transformation in Qiskit and prepare a user-friendly library/repository Qiskit users.
+This requires implementing Block encoding and generalized QAOA (Quantum Alternating Operator Ansatz).
+Implementing these harmoniously will be the main short-term challenge and goal of the team, first and foremost.

+# Long-term Goals

+Keep implementing different algorithms in the repository to create a rich QSVT library for Qiskit, demonstrating the unification of different quantum algorithms and potentially creating more NISQ-era friendly forms.